pulumi/pulumi-self-hosted-installers/eks-hosted-microstacks/README.md

 # EKS Installer (microstacks)

 **NOTE NOTE NOTE**
-**THIS IS VERY MUCH A WORK IN PROGRESS AND SHOULD NOT BE USED AT THIS TIME**
+**THIS IS A WORK IN PROGRESS AND SHOULD NOT BE USED WITHOUT ASKING**

 This version of the EKS installer for Pulumi self-hosted is broken into smaller, individual stacks.